deepalchemist/crossview-semantic-alignment/README.md

     </tbody>
 </table>

-:star2: The models are train via Multi-Node Distributed Data Parallel (DDP).
+:star2: On LPR4M, the models are train via Multi-Node Distributed Data Parallel (DDP).
 We use 2 nodes and each node has 2 x RTX 3090 GPUs with 24GB of memory each and a global batch size of 128.
 For other configuration, please refer to the yaml file, i.e., `mmf/projects/videotoshop/configs.e2e_pretraining_xxx.yaml`.

 Evaluating ICL model on LPR4M
 ```bash